nextauthjs/next-auth/www/docs/configuration/options.md

 ### secret

 * **Default value**: `string` (*SHA hash of the "options" object*)
-* **Required**: *No* (but strongly recommended)
+* **Required**: *No - but strongly recommended!*

 #### Description

-A random string used to hash tokens and sign cookies (e.g. SHA hash).
+A random string used to hash tokens, sign cookies and generate crytographic keys.

-If not provided will be auto-generated based on hash of all your provided options.
+If not specified is uses a hash of all configuration options, including Client ID / Secrets for entropy.

-The default behaviour is secure, but volatile, and it is strongly recommended you explicitly specify a value for secret to avoid invalidating any tokens when the automatically generated hash changes.
+The default behaviour is volatile, and it is strongly recommended you explicitly specify a value to avoid invalidating end user sessions when configuration changes are deployed.

 ---